vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, betweeen 5:30 PM and 6 PM, I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
 I wore a cloth face mask.

+## Sunday January 31

+In the evening, between around 4 PM and around 5:40 PM, I went to downtown Berkeley.
+I first went to the Walgreens on Shattuck Avenue for some toiletries.
+I checked out at 4:43 PM.
+After that, I went to Trader Joe's and checked out at 5:07 PM.
+I then went to Udupi Palace and ordered a spinach masala dosa; I left around 5:20 PM.
+I was back home a little before 5:40 PM.